-While the Middle-Class Affordability Plan is not aligned to a specific Initial Proposal Requirement outlined in Section IV.B.5 of the BEAD NOFO, it is required as part of Initial Proposal submissions, and will be considered Requirement 20.
+While the Middle-Class Affordability Plan is not aligned to a specific Initial Proposal Requirement outlined in Section IV.B.5 of the BEAD NOFO, it is required as part of Initial Proposal submissions.

 Proposal.
 Section IV.C.2.c.i also requires Eligible Entities to submit a middle-class affordability plan, which will henceforth be considered the twentieth requirement of the Initial Proposal.